mickahell/quantum_lab/data/README.md

 - This folder is sync with your host folder
 - You can work on your host IDE and run your program inside the container

+## Sharing file
+- File sync with your host computer

 ## Program example
 - Some example of program for each environment are available here :
   - `qiskit`